Overview of Succession Certificate

 Get response within 24 hours

-Relevant documents for Succession Certificate
+Relevant Documents for Succession Certificate

-Procedure to get Succession Certificate
+Procedure to Get Succession Certificate

-- Writing the Petition
+Writing the Petition

 The first step is to pay the required fees in court as per the regulations prescribed.
 The applicant is then required to draft a petition and submit it before the district judge.
 The petition should be duly signed by the applicant to get a succession certificate.

-2: Hearing and publishing
+Hearing and Publishing

 After the petition has been submitted, the judge calls the applicant for a preliminary hearing.
 After hearing the applicant, if the judge admits the petition, he gives a date for the final hearing to the applicant and informs all other interested people to attend the hearing with regard to the property of the deceased.
 The court publishes a notice in the newspaper for the interested parties to raise any objections within the prescribed time limit, if any.

-3: Granting the certificate
+Granting the Certificate

 If there are no objections raised by people in the given time period, then the judge will decide whether the applicant is eligible to apply for getting a succession certificate or not.
 After the judge completes the final hearing, the judge grants a succession certificate to the applicant.

-4: Submitting the bond
+Submitting the Bond

 To save potential losses to the property of the deceased and misuse of the succession certificate, the applicant has to provide surety or sureties as per the demand of the district judge.